Hywan/LaMaisonVivante/README.md

 ## Domestic Appliances

 Domestic Appliances are used for thiner monitoring.
-For the moment, only the diswwasher is supported with the `vzug-reader` program.
+For the moment, only the dishwasher is supported with the `vzug-reader` program.
 [Learn more](appliances/dishwasher/vzug-reader/).